antonshevchenko/ionic-contrib-icon/README.md

 ### Integration with Other Icon Libraries

-You can make use of other popular icon libraries such as Font-Awesome by defining the `type` option in the `$ionicIconConfig` constant:
+You can make use of other popular icon libraries such as [Font Awesome](https://fortawesome.github.io/Font-Awesome/) by defining the `type` option in the `$ionicIconConfig` constant:

 ```javascript
 app.constant('$ionicIconConfig', {